Venture 222

+The Venture 222 is a recreational keelboat built in the United States, from 1971 until 1982 by MacGregor Yacht Corporation who also built the similar Venture 22 and MacGregor 22.

-The Venture 222 is a recreational keelboat, built predominantly of fiberglass, and with wood trim.
-It has a masthead sloop rig, a raked stem, a slightly angled transom, a transom-hung rudder controlled by a tiller and a retractable swing keel.
-The design is equipped with a "pop-top" to increase cabin headroom.
+Designed by Roger MacGregor the fiberglass hull has a raked stem, a slightly angled transom, a transom-hung rudder controlled by a tiller and a retractable swing keel.
 It has positive foam flotation, making it unsinkable.
-The boat displaces 2000 lb and carries 500 lb of iron ballast.

-The boat has a draft of 4.50 ft with the keel extended and 12 in with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.
+It has a draft of 4.50 ft with the keel extended and 12 in with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

-The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

-The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, drop-down dinette table that forms a small double berth on the starboard side of the main cabin, and an aft quarter berth on the port side.
+It has a "pop-top" to increase cabin headroom and sleeping accommodation for five people, with a double "V"-berth in the bow cabin, drop-down dinette table that forms a small double berth on the starboard side of the main cabin, and an aft quarter berth on the port side.
 The galley is located on the port side just aft of the bow cabin and is equipped with a two-burner stove and a sink.
 The head is located in the bow cabin on the starboard side under the "V"-berth.
 The cabin headroom is 48 in or 73 in with the pop-top open.

+It has a masthead sloop rig.

-The design has a PHRF racing average handicap of 258 and a hull speed of 5.7 kn.
+The hull speed is 5.7 kn.

-Operational history

 In a 2010 review Steve Henkel noted that the boat has "cheap construction".